 When you are getting ready to go on holiday, always discuss how you are going to be making the journey.
 It’s also important if you are going to be making an early start.
 Children can get quite disorientated when they are woken up early and they need to be prepared that it is going to happen.
 At bed time, explain if they are getting up early and being put in the car and that wearing pyjamas to the airport this once is ok!

-4. Don't Forget The Medicine
+4. Remember The Medicine

 5. Give Them a Camera